 A fair amount of welding is done using a DC output current.
 But when welding aluminum, it is well known that you should use an AC output current.

 However, Eastwood shunned that pessimism and built the TIG 200 AC/DC to carry a 60% duty cycle at 190 A (220V).
-That’s not anything to sneeze at, and smaller shops will find this meets or exceeds their needs.
+That’s not anything to sneeze at, and smaller shops should find this meets or exceeds their needs.

 10 – 200 Amps of Power

 But the low end can be important, too, when dealing with thin stock or delicate pieces.
-Eastwood built the TIG 200 AC/DC to go down as low as 10A, for when you need it.
+Eastwood built the TIG 200 AC/DC to go down as low as 10A, for those times when you need it.

 Torch and Ground Clamp

 The ground clamp will satisfy all but the most discriminating.
 It does come with a braided wire strap to connect the jaws and Eastwood provided adequate quality for it to hold up in most shops.

 The upgraded flex head 17 series torch is a nice surprise.
 Now, you can set the angle of the torch tip just right when you find yourself in those awkward, tight positions.
 (For those who are asking, no, the trigger switch does not vary the current output.
 It is an on/off trigger only.)

 Not a minor thing, you can find parts for this torch just about anywhere, including big box stores.
 That means even on weekends or after hours you can find parts.
 That’s appreciated by weekend warriors.